-There seems to be some breeds of dog that are more sensitive to the symptom of anemia than others.
-There is also some research to show that certain breeds with a specific hereditary condition can be more sensitive to the effects of the toxin and develop a more severe anemia.
+There seems to be a few dog breeds that are more sensitive to the toxin than others.
+There is also some research to show that these breeds with a specific hereditary condition are more sensitive to the effects of the toxin and develop a more severe anemia.
 Some common breeds prone to this hereditary condition are of Japanese descent, including the Akita, Shiba inu, and Japanese chin.

 What To Do If Your Dog Has Eaten Onion

 If you suspect your dog has eaten onion, first try to determine the amount eaten.
 If you think it falls around or above the amounts indicated in the table above or you aren't sure of the quantity you should call your veterinarian immediately.
 If it's after hours, you can consider calling the 24-hour emergency vet in your area or call the ASPCA poison control hotline.
 Some vet clinics may recommend you call the ASPCA poison control hotline regardless.

 Treatment of Onion Toxicity in Dogs

 Upon arrival to a veterinary hospital, and depending on when your dog ate the onions, your vet may give administer a medication to induce vomiting.
 Once your dog has vomited up all the onion in the stomach, your vet will give them a medication to stop the vomiting and then some activated charcoal to bind and neutralize any remaining onion matter in your dog's gastrointestinal tract.

-They will also run some blood work to check your dog's red blood cell counts as well as their organ function.
-Depending on the severity of your dog's anemia they may require hospitalization, fluid therapy through an intravenous catheter, and, if severe enough, a blood transfusion.
+They will also run some blood work to check your dog's red blood cell count as well as their organ function.
+Depending on the severity of your dog's anemia, they may require hospitalization, fluid therapy through an intravenous catheter, and, if severe enough, a blood transfusion.